kavyar314/mlpipeline/README.md

 ## Requirements

 ### data

+*I can send the data if needed via email or DropBox*

 * top-level directory has the name of the dataset
     * each sub-directory matches the name of a class